Implement SSO authentication

 - If you selected SAML:

-- In Configuration type, choose Dynamic to paste the IdP Metadata URL, or choose Metadata file to upload your metadata file.
+- In Configuration type, choose Dynamic URL to paste the IdP Metadata URL, or choose Metadata file to upload your metadata file.

 - If you selected OIDC: